shodty/roam-breadcrumbs/README.md

 A simple Roam Research extension that displays and numbers your recent page and block visits in a bar along the top of your graph.

+__This extension can be installed using Roam Depot.
+It does not manipulate your notes in any way.__

 ### How to use:
     - Click green arrow (‣):                    Turns breadcrumb display on/off
     - Click link:                               Open page/block in main window